 Any traffic fines incurred throughout the year are listed on student account statements.
 Appeals to the Traffic Commission must be made within 14 days of the violation.
 Payment for traffic fines are still due by the due date regardless of whether an appeal is in process.
 If the appeal is granted, then a student must fill out a student refund request form if a credit balance results from the appeal.
 For more information, contact Parking Management.

 Used to enhance campus-wide social, recreational and community building activities.
 It is a required fee.

 A non-refundable student health fee is charged to all full-time Reynolda Campus students.
 The fee is applied evenly between fall and spring semesters.
 This fee is to enhance health services to students and is not for health insurance.
 Clinic charges that are not paid at the time of service are billed to the student’s account.
 For more information, contact Student Health Service.

 All full-time, degree seeking students are required to have medical insurance coverage.
 This fee covers the premium for the University’s Health Insurance Plan (HIP).
 Premiums are determined each year and published on the Wake Forest University website.
 Students may waive enrollment if they carry comparable personal health insurance coverage providing appropriate access to health care services in the Winston-Salem area.
 International students may waive enrollment if they are covered by approved international plans or have coverage through an approved plan provided by a U.S.-based employer.
 Learn more »

-The wellness fee supports the overall operation of Reynolds Gym as a state-of-the-art wellbeing center.
+The wellness fee supports the overall operation of the Wellness Center.
 This includes expanded operating hours, upgraded equipment, programming, expanded fitness classes and more.